The-Uplift-Project/java-programming/README.md

 ### Project Requirements
 - User/Seller can register/login into the website
 - User selects a few items to buy from given items on the website
-- User gets the bill amount, expected delivery date for her order
+- User gets the bill amount he needs to pay
 - Seller should add/update/delete items available for purchase
 - Order gets stored in the database
 - Seller should see the orders placed on the same day sequentially as per the order time